 - 3-D Secure for UK

 You can accept credit and debit cards and PayPal payments directly on your website using 2 API-based solutions: Direct Payment and Express Checkout.
 You must integrate with both Direct Payment and Express Checkout to use Website Payments Pro.

 - Additional Features of Website Payments Pro

 Getting Related Information

-- For information about administrative tasks you can perform from your PayPal account such as adding users, setting up custom page styles, and managing multiple currency balances, see the Merchant Setup and Administration Guide.
+For information about administrative tasks you can perform from your PayPal account see adding users, setting up custom page styles, and managing multiple currency balances in the Merchant setup and administration guide.